Assault Attorney in Orlando

 Almost everyone has their hot-headed moments in life, but when they act on their emotions in the heat of the moment, things can go awfully wrong.
 Physical fights can break out, objects may get thrown and criminal charges may ensue.
 Violence is strictly prohibited in Florida, which is why law enforcement officers will work tirelessly to get you off the streets and behind bars.

 As a result, it is critical to your future to retain an experienced assault lawyer in Orlando.
 At The Law Office of Carrie L. Rentz, P.A., clients entrust their charges with our Orlando assault attorney because we obtain unique insights into both sides of the law.
 As a former prosecutor, Attorney Carrie Rentz can build your defense according to the prosecution’s anticipated attacks.
 She deeply understands what you’re up against because she used to be on the other side of the court, therefore she will go above and beyond to help mitigate the impacts of your assault case.

-Don’t hesitate to get your questions answered during a free initial consultation.
+Don’t hesitate to get your questions answered during an initial consultation.
 To speak with our Orlando assault attorney, contact us online or by calling (407) 995-6735!

 What Is Assault?